viewdo/x-ui/packages/core/src/components/x-app/readme.md

-# X-UI
+# X-APP

 The root component is the base container for the view-engine and its child components.
-This element should contain root-level HTML that is global to every view along with x-app-view components placed within any global-html.
+This element should contain root-level HTML that is global to every view along with [**`<x-app-view>`**](/components/x-app-view) components placed within any global-html.

 ## Usage